comic-manga-ebook/ecmb_builder/README.md

 ![git_group_volumes](docs/git_group_volumes.jpg)<br /><br />
 Done! (of course you have to check the result)<br /><br/>
 ![group_volumes](docs/group_volumes.jpg)<br /><br />
-- As a final step it would be a good idea to add at least the front-covers now!<br/><br/>
+- As a final step, it would be a good idea to add at least the front-covers now!<br/><br/>

 ## Using the builder